jeffskinnerbox/blog/content/ideas/using-vagrant-docker-and-ansible.md

 Once mounted, the guest additions installer can be used to install the guest additions on the guest system.
 The VirtualBox Guest Additions should be installed inside a virtual machine after the guest operating system has been installed.
-The articale "[How to Install VirtualBox Guest Additions on Ubuntu 18.04][58]" eells you how to do this install.
+The article "[How to Install VirtualBox Guest Additions on Ubuntu 18.04][58]" tells you how to do this install.

 I'm not going to be using VitualBox directly, but instead, I'll be using VirtualBox with Vagrant.